PlaqueBoyMax

-Maxwell Elliot Dent (born April 3, 2003), known professionally as PlaqueBoyMax, is an American online streamer, record producer, and rapper from West Orange, New Jersey.
-Beginning his streaming career on Twitch in 2021, he gained mainstream attention in April 2024 after joining FaZe Clan before departing the group in 2025, and for his In The Booth series of streams.
-He is signed to Field Trip Recordings and released his debut solo mixtape Five Forever in May 2025.
+Maxwell Elliot Dent (born April 3, 2003), known professionally and online as PlaqueBoyMax, is an American online streamer, record producer, and rapper.

+He began his streaming career on Twitch in 2021 but did not gain mainstream attention until April 2024 following his joining of the esports and entertainment organization FaZe Clan.

+As a rapper, he is currently signed to Field Trip Recordings and released his debut solo mixtape Five Forever in May 2025.
+He has also released four extended plays (EP).
+He has been credited with popularizing the UK underground rap scene among American audiences by collaborating with members of the scene on his livestreams.

 Early life

 Maxwell Elliot Dent was born on April 3, 2003 in West Orange, New Jersey, and is the second of three children born to Keith and Priscilla Dent.
 He has an older sister named Olivia and a younger brother named Nicholas.